oVirt/ovirt-site/source/feature/detailedfloatingdisk.html.md

 ### Open Issues

-*   Detaching a disk with a snapshot history: blocked to the user or collapsing and marking the snapshot as broken?
+*   Detaching a disk with a snapshot history: blocked to the user or collapsing and marking the snapshot as broken ?
-*   Disks main tab -> VMs sub-tab - should it include Plugged/UnPlugged status column?
+*   Disks main tab -> VMs sub-tab - should it include Plugged/UnPlugged status column ?
+*   Permissions for actions on disks - who is permitted to invoke: Attach/Detach/Edit/Delete/Move ?
 *   More actions should be added to Disks main tab: New/Edit/Remove/Move/etc.

 [Category: Feature](Category: Feature)